Patterson Park (neighborhood), Baltimore: Patterson Park Community Development Corporation

 In 1996, the Patterson Park Community Development Corporation (PPCDC) was created to increase ownership rates and decrease vacancies in the area.
 Founder Ed Rutkowski had created the Patterson Park Neighborhood Initiative, hiring organizers to gather neighbors to define the issues affecting their neighborhoods including crime, less-than-robust city services and nuisances.
-Between 1996 and 2009, the PPCDC renovated about 300 Patterson Park rowhomes, many vacant.
+Between 1996 and 2009, the PPCDC renovated about 300 Patterson Park rowhouses, many vacant.
 Since 1996, the area's vacancy rate declined from nearly twice that of the rest of Baltimore City to less than the average, the crime rate has dropped to less than half for violent offenses, and the average housing value has nearly tripled.

 In February 2009, the collapse of the housing market led the PPCDC to file for Chapter 11 bankruptcy protection.
 Still, the neighborhood indicators of vacancy rate, crime rate, and housing value continue to show signs of improvement.

 According to the 2010 census, Patterson Park was one of the fastest-growing areas in Baltimore, with a 19% increase in population since 2000.